Ferry Porsche: Porsche plc

 Additionally, Ferdinand Porsche stepped down from the chairmanship and became honorary chairman of the supervisory board.
 In fact, he continued controlling the company as such.
 He remained in that position until his death in 1998.
 Ferdinand Alexander Porsche took his place as general manager.

-The enterprise became a public limited company (plc), the Porsche GmbH.
-Nevertheless, the two deeply seated families, Porsche and Piëch, assured the possession yet of most of the shares.
+The enterprise became a public limited company (plc), Porsche GmbH.
+Nevertheless, the two deeply seated families, Porsche and Piëch, assured the possession of most of the shares.
 This status has also been kept through the years, until recently.

 Later years

 In 1989, Ferdinand Porsche retired definitively from involvement with the company he created, returning to his cherished Austrian farm at Zell am See.

 Later, one of his last visited events was the launching of a new model, the Porsche 911 Carrera Cabriolet.
 It was based on the old 356, with a 300 hp 6-cylinder air-cooled engine.

-He also assisted in the large celebration of the 30 years of the Porsche 911 which took place at Stuttgart and Ludwigsburg.
+He also assisted in the large celebration of the 30 years of the Porsche 911, which took place in Stuttgart and Ludwigsburg.
 Despite being in an unhealthy condition, he signed autographs and drove through a street of 500 911s.
 He supported himself with a cane and was wearing a straw hat.

 Ferdinand Porsche died 74 days short of the 50th anniversary of the company, at the age of 88, on 27 March 1998, at the farm in Zell am See, Austria.
 He was buried there at the Schüttgut church, beside his parents, his wife Dorothea and Anton Piëch.
 Porsche AG conducted a memorial service soon after in Stuttgart.